-What is covered? ered?
+What is covered?
 What is the limit?
-What will I pay? ill I pay?
-In-network Out-of-network Preventive care screening/tests No limit No charge Not covered Basic No limit Deductible, then 20% coinsurance Not covered Major No limit Deductible, then 20% coinsurance Not covered
+What will I pay?
+In-network Out-of-network Preventive care screening/tests No limit No charge Not covered Basic No limit Deductible, then 30% coinsurance Not covered Major No limit Deductible, then 30% coinsurance Not covered

-- Bone density screening for osteoporosis.

-- Cardiac tests, including ECG, EKGs, and nuclear cardiology.

-- Colonoscopy.

-- Diagnostic images and scans, such as:

-- X-ray.

-- Ultrasound.

-- Mammogram (including 3-D) for a medical condition.

-- MRI (Magnetic Resonance Imaging).

-- MRA (Magnetic Resonance Angiography).

-- CT scan (Computed Tomography).

-- PET scan (Positron Emission Tomography).

-- Laboratory services.

-- Lung function tests.

-- Neurological and neuromuscular tests.

-- Pathology tests.

-- Diagnosis and treatment of underlying medical conditions that may cause infertility.
+What services are included?
+Bone density screening for osteoporosis.
+Cardiac tests, including ECG, EKGs, and nuclear cardiology.
+Colonoscopy.
+Diagnostic images and scans, such as: X-ray.
+Ultrasound.
+Mammogram (including 3-D) for a medical condition.
+MRI (Magnetic Resonance Imaging).
+MRA (Magnetic Resonance Angiography).
+CT scan (Computed Tomography).
+PET scan (Positron Emission Tomography).
+Laboratory services.
+Lung function tests.
+Neurological and neuromuscular tests.
+Pathology tests.
+Diagnosis and treatment of underlying medical conditions that may cause infertility.
+What is excluded?
+(Premera HMO pays 0% Treatment of infertility, including but not limited to surgery, fertility